Growing tomatoes this year will be a cinch if you follow these 10 Growing tips for tomatoes.

 5. Bury the stems

+#5 on my 10 Growing tips for tomatoes is to bury your tomatoes deep!!
 Tomatoes will actually grow roots from any part of the stem that is buried.
-So remove the bottom leaves on the stems of your seedlings and bury them deeper in the soil.
+Remove the bottom leaves on the stems of your seedlings and bury them deeper in the soil.
 This will add a bunch more roots to the plant making it stronger and more drought tolerant.
+Learn a little more about planting tomatoes by watching this video I filmed a few years back!

 6. Water deep but infrequently